 This road will have cars going up and down, so be on the lookout and don’t plan to have a tripod in the road.
 I captured this selfie with a drone.

 I admit I am not a fisherwoman, but when I checked in at the Convict Lake Resort, the girl at the front desk asked me if I was in the area to go fishing.
 Apparently the winter time is a great time to go fly fishing, and you can catch trout all throughout the area.
 The Sierra Drifters offer tours on the Owen’s River near the hot springs and Hot Creek.

 1. Mono Lake

 This is, I suppose, more of an honorable mention since it is about a 30-minute drive from Mammoth Lakes, but if it’s non-windy day I recommend hightailing it out there for the sunset.
 While the other lakes may freeze, Mono Lake does not.
-It’s saltier than the sea and the limestone tufas rising out of the water and along the banks of the lake make for a unique landscape you won’t find elsewhere in the area.
+It’s saltier than the sea and the limestone tufas rising out of the water and along the banks make for a unique landscape you won’t find elsewhere.

 Pin me for later:

 If you’re going to be road tripping along the 395 freeway beyond Mammoth or to get to the Mammoth area and have some time, definitely check out the Alabama Hills down south and/or the many stops along this magical freeway, which has become my favorite in California (yes, even more than PCH!).

 *Some links in this post are affiliate links for products and services we personally use and love.
 Any purchase you make through them supports us at no extra cost to you.
 Thanks so much!